Rabbii959/Land-Use-Plan/README.md

 Hafizabad district land use plan, Esri JSON feature set, WGS 84 (EPSG:4326), 16,980 polygons across 60 land use classes grouped into 7 `LU_Class` categories, attributed by land use, category (existing or proposed), and name where recorded.

+Administrative boundaries: Punjab district and Local Government layers (province-wide, filtered to Hafizabad's 1 district polygon and 5 Local Government units — 4 Municipal Committees and the District Council).

 Basemaps: OpenStreetMap, Esri World Imagery, CARTO.
 Libraries: Leaflet 1.9.4, Chart.js 4.4.1, both from CDN.